Free standard shipping on all orders

 What are the key toddler milestones?

-Congratulations on arriving to toddlertown.
+Congratulations on arriving to Toddlertown!
 We all know that this is a time of rapid growth, but what exactly are those key toddler milestones?
-What should we look out for and celebrate?
+What should we look forward to and celebrate?

 Following one-step directions

-At this age range, you’ll notice that your little one is more receptive and aware of their surrounding environment.
+At this age range, you’ll notice that your child is more receptive and aware of their surrounding environment.
 They will begin to master simple questions or one-step directions—think, ‘can I have this toy?’ or ‘come here.’
-While simple, this is a big step and means your bub has transitioned from sounds to words to sentences.
+While simple, this is a big step and means your child has transitioned from sounds to words to sentences.

 Sorting toys

-This one usually requires some parent participation, so when your little one can sort their toys and put them in piles (prompted to do so or not) it is a great step.
+This one usually requires some parent participation, so when your child can sort their toys and put them in piles (prompted to do so or not) it is a great step.

 Learning to relinquish items

-Ever taken your toddlers favourite toy off them?
+Ever taken your toddlers favourite toy away from them?
 Well, cue the tantrum.
-When your little one learns to relinquish items without argument, they are making great progress.
+When your child learns to relinquish items without argument, they are making great progress.

 Exploring running and ball-kicking

-We’re big fans of getting out and enjoying nature—in fact, we believe mother earth is the greatest provider of all.
-It’s a happy day when you toddler gets out into the sunshine, and even better when they grow confident enough to run and kick some balls around.
+We’re big fans of getting out and enjoying nature—in fact, we believe Mother Earth is the greatest provider of all.
+It’s a happy day when your toddler gets out into the sunshine, and even better when they grow confident enough to run and kick some balls around.
 How cute!

 Making adorable animal sounds

 Don’t underestimate this one.
-Learning to mimic what they’ve heard is not only adorable, but also a great milestone.
+When they start learning to mimic what they’ve heard, it is not only adorable but also a great milestone.

 Joint attention and referencing